muk-it/muk_base/muk_converter/doc/index.rst

 Universal Office Converter (unoconv) is a command line tool to convert any document format that LibreOffice can import to any document format that LibreOffice can export.
-It makes use of the LibreOffice’s UNO bindings for non-interactive conversion of documents.
+It makes use of the LibreOffice's UNO bindings for non-interactive conversion of documents.

 To install unoconv please follow the instructions (`here <https://github.com/dagwieers/unoconv>`_).